buyukdem/tidyProject/README.md

-# Getting and Cleaning Data - Assignment
+# Getting and Cleaning Data - tidyProject

-This is an assignment for Getting and Cleaning Data course.
 R script called 'run_analysis.R' does the following:

 - Merges the training and the test sets to create one data set.
 - Extracts only the measurements on the mean and standard deviation for each measurement.